arman000/delorean_lang/README.md

 ### Calling ruby methods from Delorean

-Ruby methods that are called from Delorean should be whitelisted.
+There are two ways of calling ruby code from delorean.
+First one is to whitelist methods:

 ```ruby